 Correcting a fearful dog will make it more fearful because it will associate the pain or discomfort with the other dog.
 It adds unnecessary tension, which will further heighten its reactivity, and it might think it is wrong to communicate its fears.

 When we are working with fearful, reactive dogs, we define the point at which the dog tends to react.
 Maybe it has no reaction when the other dog is 20m away but starts to hyperventilate and stiffen up when the dog is 10m away and then really starts to ‘lose it’ within 5m.
 (There are other variables, besides distance, of course.)

 With this example, we would send the dog calming signals and work on redirecting its attention to us by using high-value treats or some other prized reward, from a distance of 20m from other dogs whenever possible.

 The goal is to gradually change its response to other dogs over time.

 Remember the little things, like walking in new places

 One of the easiest ways to socialize a dog is to simply take it for a walk every day.
-Walking your dog is such a simple and valuable way to provide socialization as it is exposed to new experiences: people, dogs, sights, sounds and smells!
+Walking your dog is such a simple and valuable way to provide socialisation as it is exposed to new experiences: people, dogs, sights, sounds and smells!

 So if you want to expose your dog to something new, simply choose a different road or path, or start the walk at a different time of day.
 Variety is the key!

-Do take note of these socialization errors the next time you are taking your dog out and remember: it is your choices and decisions which determine the outcome of every situation your dog experiences so make it as pleasant and rewarding for it, and for you.
+Do take note of these socialisation errors the next time you are taking your dog out and remember: it is your choices and decisions which determine the outcome of every situation your dog experiences so make it as pleasant and rewarding for it, and for you.